daos-stack/daos/design/multi_provider/multi-provider-design-doc.md

 ### 5.1 Configuration Compatibility

-Existing single-provider deployments should continue to work unchanged.
+Existing single-provider systems should continue to work unchanged.
 A single configured provider is treated as the primary provider.

 ### 5.2 Wire Compatibility

-Any message-layout changes related to multi-URI registration or provider-indexed attach information must be reviewed for compatibility across mixed-version deployments.
+Any message-layout changes related to multi-URI registration or provider-indexed attach information must be reviewed for compatibility across mixed-version systems.

 ### 5.3 Runtime Compatibility